CollaboRateMgmt/CollaboRate/README.md

 [MIT](https://github.com/sohrabsaran/CollaboRate/blob/master/LICENSE)

 # Purpose
 CollaboRate is a process and a simple software tool.
 It will transform the commercial IT industry!
 It enables effective crowdsourcing of commercial (closed-source) software development, [testing, maintenance and support](https://github.com/sohrabsaran/CollaboRate/wiki/Mapping-Software-Testing,-Maintenance-and-Customer-Support-to-Software-Development).
 It is the best project management process, model and technology known so far.
 It will benefit customers of IT services, IT organizations and employees alike.
+It may transform the way we do all desk jobs.
+It will give rise to a new kind of economy where individuals have more freedom and opportunities to earn.

 In the context of CollaboRate, we define 'crowdsourcing' as follows:
 "Having a very large number of people (the crowd) working on the same project at the same time".